America’s FGM Shame: Detroit Doctor Charged With Carrying Out Female Genital Mutilation

 Parker said that, because FGM is a private ritual that typically occurs within the secrecy of a family, it is difficult to determine how many girls and women have undergone genital mutilation in the United States.

-How the American media covers [up] Islamic practice of female genital mutilation (FGM) https://t.co/GG0UnGWWTn pic.twitter.com/fcieJjH9fs
+How the American media covers [up] Islamic practice of female genital mutilation (FGM) https://t.co/GG0UnGWWTnpic.twitter.com/fcieJjH9fs

 – Pamela Geller (@PamelaGeller) April 24, 2017